 1984 anti-Sikh violence: Former Congress MP Sajjan Kumar charged with murder, rioting

-He is already in prison serving a life sentence in another riots case.
+He is already in prison serving a life sentence in another case related to the riots.

 Former Congress MP Sajjan Kumar has been charged with rioting and murder in a 1984 anti-Sikh violence case, the Hindustan Times reported on Tuesday.

-The anti-Sikh violence pertains to riots that broke out in Delhi on October 31, 1984, following the assassination of Indira Gandhi, who was then the prime minister, by her Sikh bodyguards.
+Large-scale riots had broken out in Delhi on October 31, 1984, following the assassination of Indira Gandhi, who was then the prime minister, by her Sikh bodyguards.
 Mobs, allegedly helped by some Congress leaders, had attacked Sikhs and torched their homes.
 Nearly 3,000 Sikhs were killed in Delhi alone.

-In an order passed on December 3 and made available on Monday, a court in Delhi observed that Kumar was not only “a participant of the mob but also led it” during the murder of two Sikhs in Saraswati Vihar area.
+In an order passed on December 3 and made available on Monday, a court in Delhi observed that Kumar was prime facie not only “a participant of the mob but also led it” during the murder of two Sikhs in Saraswati Vihar area.

 The family members of the deceased persons – Jaswant Singh and Tarun Deep Singh – had alleged that a mob led by Kumar burnt the two men alive on November 1, 1984.
 They also alleged that Kumar “instigated and abetted the unruly mob” which set their house on fire.